Zhemchuzhnykov/styling-demo-project-sign-in-form/README.md

 - CSS modules, scoping CSS rules
 - Styling with Styled Components package
 - Setting styles dynamically through component props with the Styled Components approach
+- Reasons to locate a styled component in the file where it is used
+- Reasons to locate a styled component in a separate file